You are here

 Only U.S. citizens and permanent residents are eligible for nomination.
 Applications are due by December 1.

-Travel Support for Graduate Student Projects
+Travel Support for Graduate Student Travel and Projects

 Some funds are available to partially support travel by UMD graduate students for dissemination of their scholarly or artistic contributions associated with their graduate studies at UMD.
 An example might be presentation of research from a thesis at a meeting or conference.
 It is expected the student will attempt to garner other support of their travel through their advisor, program, department and college.
 Visit the UMD Graduate Program site's travel award page for more information.